- Where do I find all up-to-date information regarding the exam?

 - In which form does the exam take place, a written exam or an oral exam?

-The exam has been a written exam since SS 2002.
+The exam has been in written form since SS 2002.
 Without further notice, a written exam is mandatory for all registered students.
 Still, we reserve the right to organize an oral exam in case there are not enough participants.
-An authoritative statement will be given timely before the exam date.
+An authoritative statement will be given in time before the exam date.
 For details, see Exam Page.

 - I am an Erasmus student and I will have to leave before the exam date.
 What should I do?

-If you are an Erasmus student and have to leave before the exam date, please contact the teaching assistants team as soon as possible at the beginning of the semester.
+If you are an Erasmus student and have to leave before the exam date, please contact the teaching assistants as soon as possible at the beginning of the semester.
 We will try to organize an earlier exam appointment for such cases and announce this accordingly.
-Too late notification from you will not be considered.
+Late notification from you will not be considered.

 - How is the exam carried out?

 The exam is in English.
 The duration of the exam is 120 Minutes.
-You are allowed to bring into the exam: a non-programmable calculator, pens (avoid the red color as it is used to correct your exam).
+You are allowed to bring into the exam: a non-programmable calculator, pens (avoid the red/green inks as they are used to grade your exam).
 Further aids are not allowed.
 The solution is to be written directly on the exam sheets.
 If you need more working sheets during the exam, you can request them directly from the exam supervisors.

 - What is the best way to prepare for the exam?

-We can only give you principle guidelines since each student has to find his own effective learning style: we encourage the students to actively participate in the lecture, read the "Tanenbaum: Computer Networks" book as well as other recommending literature to solidify your understanding and to answer your open questions which are not handled in the lecture.
-The exercise is also very helpful for your learning process.
+We can only provide principle guidelines since each student has to find his/her own effective learning style: we encourage the students to actively participate in the lecture, read the "Tanenbaum: Computer Networks" book as well as other recommended literature to solidify their understanding about the subject.
+This helps answer open questions which are not directly handled in the lecture.
+The exercise is also very helpful for the learning process.
 Furthermore, we recommend the students to form learning groups and make use of the learning mediums (slides, recordings) provided by us.